DaveRandom/JOM/readme.md

     /**
      * Append a node to the array.
      *
-     * @throws InvalidSubjectNodeException when the new node is not owned by the same document.
+     * @throws InvalidSubjectNodeException when $node is invalid.
-     * @throws InvalidOperationException when there is an active iterator for the array.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function push(Node $node): void;
+    public void push(Node $node);

     /**
      * Remove the last node from the array, if any, and return it.
      *
-     * @throws InvalidOperationException when there is an active iterator for the array.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function pop(): ?Node;
+    public ?Node pop();

     /**
      * Prepend a node to the array.
      *
-     * @throws InvalidSubjectNodeException when the new node is not owned by the same document.
+     * @throws InvalidSubjectNodeException when $node is invalid.
-     * @throws InvalidOperationException when there is an active iterator for the array.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function unshift(Node $node): void;
+    public void unshift(Node $node);

     /**
      * Remove the first node from the array, if any, and return it.
      *
-     * @throws InvalidOperationException when there is an active iterator for the array.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function shift(): ?Node;
+    public ?Node shift();

     /**
      * Insert a new node before the supplied reference node.
 If the reference node is NULL it is equivalent to push().
      *
+     * @throws InvalidSubjectNodeException when $beforeNode is not a member of the array, or $node is invalid.
-     * @throws InvalidOperationException when there is an active iterator for the array.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
-     * @throws InvalidSubjectNodeException when the operation described by the arguments is invalid.
      */
-    public function insert(Node $node, ?Node $beforeNode): void;
+    public void insert(Node $node, ?Node $beforeNode);

     /**
      * Replace the old $nodeOrKey with the supplied node.
      *
-     * @throws InvalidSubjectNodeException when $nodeOrKey is not a member of the array.
+     * @throws InvalidSubjectNodeException when $nodeOrKey is not a member of the array, or $newNode is invalid.
-     * @throws InvalidOperationException when the arguments do not describe a valid replacement operation.
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
      */
-    public function replace(Node|int $nodeOrKey, Node $newNode): void
+    public void replace(Node|int $nodeOrKey, Node $newNode);

     /**
      * Remove the supplied node from the array.
      *
+     * @throws WriteOperationForbiddenException when there is an active iterator for the array.
-     * @throws InvalidOperationException if the supplied node is not a member of the array.
+     * @throws InvalidSubjectNodeException when $node is not a member of the array.
      */
-    public function remove(Node $node): void;
+    public void remove(Node $node);
 }
 ```